Starting Your Lessons

 Here we can see what letter grade your average will get you your list may look different, every teacher will have different grading scales.
-Notice how the Average Unweighted score is 0?
+Notice how the Lesson Average is 0?
 That is because no lessons have been completed yet.
 This average will ONLY appear once you have completed all of the lines within a lesson.

 The final grade report will show you the lessons that are required for you to complete for a final grade.
 Once all of the required lessons have been completed, your final grade will be visible.